natebird/signmeup/README.md

-# signmeup
+# SignMeUp

 ## Features
+* Login using AppleID (Cloudkit)
-* Create events
+* Manage events
-* Create slots for each event
+* Create volunteer slots for each event (sign up for a particular time or item)
 * Volunteers can a sign up for a slot for a particular event
 * Notifications to event owners when volunteers sign up